browserengineering/book/book/chrome.md

     convince friends and relatives to switch from IE 6 to Firefox.

 Fundamentally, tabbed browsing means distinguishing between the browser itself and tabs that show individual web pages.
-Right now the `Browser` class stores both information about the browser (like the canvas it draws to) and information about a single tab (like the layout tree and display list).
-We need to tease the two apart.
+The canvas the browser draws to, for example, is shared by all web pages, but the layout tree and display list are specific to one page.
+We need to tease these two types of things apart.

 Here's the plan: the `Browser` class will store the window and canvas, plus a list of `Tab` objects, one per browser tab.
 Everything else